Three rates of convergence or separation via U-statistics in a dependent framework: Abstract

 \section{Abstract}

 Despite the ubiquity of U-statistics in modern Probability and Statistics, their non-asymptotic analysis in a dependent framework may have been overlooked.
-In a recent work, a new concentration inequality for U-statistics of order two for uniformly ergodic Markov chains has been proved.
+In a recent work, a new concentration inequality for U-statistics of order two for uniformly ergodic discrete time Markov chains has been proved.
 In this paper, we put this theoretical breakthrough into action by pushing further the current state of knowledge in three different active fields of research.

-First, we establish a new exponential inequality for the estimation of spectra of trace class integral operators with MCMC methods.
+First, we establish a new exponential inequality for the estimation of spectra of integral operators with MCMC methods.
 The novelty is that this result holds for kernels with positive and negative eigenvalues, which is new as far as we know.

 In addition, we investigate generalization performance of online algorithms working with pairwise loss functions and Markov chain samples.
 We provide an online-to-batch conversion result by showing how we can extract a low risk hypothesis from the sequence of hypotheses generated by any online~learner.